 What makes you so ‘special’?

 Here’s the thing.
 Every business exists to make a profit.
-Yes, there’s the desire to provide a solution to a problem, do good, and to make a difference.
-Fundamentally however, you’re here to make money.
+Yes, there’s the desire to provide a solution to a problem, do good, and make a difference.
+Fundamentally, however, you’re here to make money.
 Everyone knows this, that’s just how businesses work.
 How you differentiate yourself after that is what’s important.

 Let’s say that you’re running a cosmetics business.
 There are more businesses in this sector than you can shake a pore strip at.
-So you need to stand out, be different.
+So you need to stand out, and be different.
 Your brand uses predominantly natural products that are vegan-friendly and aren’t tested on animals.
 Awesome.
 There’s one already.
 The ingredients you use are locally sourced to support Australian farmers.
 Bingo, now we’ve got two.
 These are the qualities that shape and influence how your brand should be perceived by your target audience.
 Too many brands opt for a stock standard industry “look” rather than taking the time to consider what makes them special.
-In many ways your business is a living entity.
+In many ways, your business is a living entity.
 It’s the sum of your goals, ethics, and values: these all influence just what your brand is, and how it is perceived.

 If you truly want to carve out a position in the market, then you need to have a reason to be there.

 Scream it from the rooftops!